paperless-ngx/paperless-ngx/docs/configuration.md

 : Paperless searches an entire document for dates.
 The first date found will be used as the initial value for the created date.
-When this variable is greater than 0 (or left to it's default value), paperless will also suggest other dates found in the document, up to a maximum of this setting.
+When this variable is greater than 0 (or left to its default value), paperless will also suggest other dates found in the document, up to a maximum of this setting.
 Note that duplicates will be removed, which can result in fewer dates displayed in the frontend than this